booqable/wordpress-plugin/readme.txt

 = Configuration =

-1. Signup for an account at https://booqable.com if you haven't already.
+1. Signup for an account at https://signup.booqable.com if you haven't already.
-2. Enable the `Shop add-on` in the add-ons section.
+2. Enable the `Shop` add-on in the add-ons section.
-3. Start adding your inventory in the Booqable backoffce app.
+3. Start adding your inventory.
 4. Setup your company name in the Booqable plugin settings in Wordpress.
 5. Create a Wordpress **Post** or **Page** and embed a product, product detail, product button and/or product list component

 == Screenshots ==

-1. Booqable order interface.
+1. Product widgets, realtime availability and floating cart
+2. Checkout
-2. Booqable planner.
+3. Booqable backend
+4. Process payments

 == Changelog ==